 Juan In A Million gets a place on this list for one thing and one thing only: the Don Juan.
 And that’s because this is one of the most legendary foods in the entire city.
-This monstrosity of truly tasty eggs, bacon, potatoes, and cheese on top of tortillas is easily the equivalent of at least five or six breakfast tacos, yet somehow costs five dollars.
+This monstrosity of truly tasty eggs, bacon, potatoes, and cheese on top of tortillas is easily the equivalent of at least five or six breakfast tacos, yet somehow costs $5.
 Use it for a Saturday morning when all you need is something to make all the pain go away before you go back to your bed.

 What To Get: The Don Juan

 Some taco places you go to for the tacos alone.
 Paco’s is a place you go to because it’s the full package.
-Order some breakfast tacos (they’re the best thing here), get a Bloody Mary, hit the salsa bar with feeling, and take your bounty out on to the funky patio.
-Paco’s Tacos is the kind of weird, awesome spot you only find in Austin (with flour/corn combo tortillas you won't get anywhere else).
+Order some breakfast tacos (they’re the best thing here), get a Bloody Mary, hit the salsa bar with feeling, and take your bounty out on to the patio.
+Paco’s Tacos is that kind-of-weird, awesome spot you only find in Austin (with flour/corn combo tortillas you won't get anywhere else).

 What To Get: Carne guisada tacos

 This taco stand offers a diverse array of plates, tacos, and burritos that are loaded with high-quality ingredients.
-It’s one of the more modern spots on this list - with a colorful, nicely-kept patio and an espresso machine - but the vibe is still super casual.
-Also, their cold-brew coffee can wake the dead.
+It’s one of the more modern spots on this list - with a colorful, nicely-kept patio and an espresso machine - but it’s still super casual.
+Also, their cold brew coffee can wake the dead.